sdb-cloud-ops/sdb-cloud-ops.github.io/README.md

 ```
 > Note: Warnings are expected in the output at this time.

-Run the `gcloud container clusters get-credentials` command to connect to the kubernetes cluster
+Run the `gcloud container clusters get-credentials` command to connect to the kubernetes cluster.

 ###### Example command
 ```